martinhbramwell/CellMergeWorkAround/README.md

 Usage
 ------

+    usage: generate_CSV_File.py [-h] [-t GOOGLE_SERVICE] -k WORKBOOK_KEY
+                                [-s SHEET_IDS] (-a GAUTH | -u GOOGLE_UID)
+                                [-p GOOGLE_PWD]

-	A tool for getting the row and column spans of a single sheet in a Google Drive Spreadsheet.
+    A tool for getting the row span, column span & / or border style data of one or more sheets in a Google Drive Spreadsheet.
 (Note that for command line access, Google requires client authentication *even if* a document is "Public to anyone on the web").

     optional arguments:
       -h, --help            show this help message and exit -t GOOGLE_SERVICE, --service_type GOOGLE_SERVICE
                             If you intend to work with something other than a spreadsheet you'll need to change this.
 (Default :
                             'wise')
       -k WORKBOOK_KEY, --spreadsheet_key WORKBOOK_KEY
                             The key parameter taken from URL of the spreadsheet.
                             (Required!)
       -s SHEET_IDS, --sheet_ids SHEET_IDS
                             A comma separated list of sheet identifiers of the single sheet to be accessed, eg 1,8,4,3.
 (Default : 0) -a GAUTH, --service_authentication GAUTH
                             The 'Auth' parameter returned by Google Client Login.
                             (Can't be used with 'user_id')
       -u GOOGLE_UID, --user_id GOOGLE_UID
                             Thi is the Google user's email address.
 (Can't be used with 'service_authentication')
       -p GOOGLE_PWD, --user_passwd GOOGLE_PWD
                             The Google user's password

 You will need to provide, at least, the url of the spreadsheet and your Google Auth key for spreadsheets.